 The best way to avoid serious pedestrian injuries is to use caution each and every day.
 If you are walking, obey the law and only cross when and where it is safe to do so.

 Never dart into traffic or enter the roadway from between two parked cars where oncoming drivers may not see you.
 Instead, cross at intersections and in crosswalks when you have the right of way.
 You would also be well advised to wear bright clothing, make eye contact with nearby drivers and carry a flashlight when walking at night.

-Serious Injuries Suffered in Riverside Pedestrian Accidents
+Injuries Suffered in Southern California Pedestrian Collisions

 They may suffer injuries such as head trauma, broken bones and road rash from being dragged by a vehicle.
 These types of injuries require immediate medical attention, but the expenses related to those injuries do not end any time soon.

 Recovering After Your Pedestrian Accident